kilianMeddas/projet_kafka/README.md

 ## Overview

 This project comprises:
+1. An API to generating random tickets.
-1. A Kafka producer generating random tickets and publishing them to a Kafka topic.
+2. A Kafka producer publishing tickets to a Kafka topic.
-2. A Kafka consumer that consumes messages from Kafka and stores them in MongoDB.
+3. A Kafka consumer that consumes messages from Kafka and stores them in MongoDB.
-3. A user-friendly interface to monitor Kafka topics using Kafdrop.
-4. A web interface to view MongoDB data using Mongo-Express.

 ---